Starfield: Shattered Space

 Starfield: Shattered Space is the first major expansion pack for the action role-playing video game Starfield, developed by Bethesda Game Studios and published by Bethesda Softworks.
 The expansion was announced during the Starfield Direct event on June 11, 2023.

 Shattered Space was released on September 30, 2024, for Windows and Xbox Series X/S to mixed critical reviews and negative user reception.
+It was released on PlayStation 5 simultaneously with the base game on April 7, 2026.

 Gameplay

 The gameplay of Starfield is expanded in Shattered Space, with players facing new factions, creatures, and bosses.
 They gain access to new weapons, armor, and equipment, as well as crafting and research materials.
 Shattered Space expands upon the base game's exploration mechanics, adding star systems, planets, and points of interest, each with new environments, and challenges.
 Players engage in space combat, ground exploration, and dialogue-driven quests.

 Starfield: Shattered Space is principally set on a single planet, contrasting with the base game Starfield, which features multiple planets and star systems.
 This design choice allows for a more focused and detailed exploration experience.
 The expansion emphasizes a dense and intricate environment.
 The design includes detailed interiors and diverse terrains, maintaining elements seen in Bethesda's previous games while integrating new features specific to the expansion.